alanidnp/React-JS-Hands-On-Workshop/README.md

 1.	workshop.reactjs.1 > Part 2 > https://github.com/spietrek/workshop.reactjs.1
 2.	workshop.reactjs.2 > Part 3 > https://github.com/spietrek/workshop.reactjs.2

+A recording of the Part 3 presentation can be found here: https://youtu.be/XQreozTdsyg

 I would highly suggest checking out the rest of Steve's github for some more to learn from on lots of front-end technologies.
 You can also follow him on Twitter (https://twitter.com/spietrek).
 He shares a lot of awesome resources!